Entries linking to fenugreek

 Old English fenol, finul, finol "fennel," perhaps via (or influenced by) Old French fenoil (13c.) or directly from Vulgar Latin *fenuculum, from Latin feniculum/faeniculum, diminutive of fenum/faenum "hay," probably literally "produce" (see fecund).
 Apparently so called from the hay-like appearance of its feathery green leaves and its sweet odor.

-Old English Grecas, Crecas (plural) "Greeks, inhabitants of Greece," early Germanic borrowing from Latin Graeci "the Hellenes," apparently from Greek Graikoi.
+Middle English Grek, from Old English Grecas, Crecas (plural) "Greeks, inhabitants of Greece," an early Germanic borrowing from Latin Graeci "the Hellenes," apparently from Greek Graikoi.
 The first use of Graikhos as equivalent to Hellenes is found in Aristotle ("Meteorologica" I.xiv).

 A modern theory (put forth by German classical historian Georg Busolt, 1850-1920), derives it from Graikhos "inhabitant of Graia" (literally "gray," also "old, withered"), a town on the coast of Boeotia, which was the name given by the Romans to all Greeks, originally to the Greek colonists from Graia who helped found Cumae (9c.
 B.C.E.), the important city in southern Italy where the Latins first encountered Greeks.
 Under this theory, it was reborrowed in this general sense by the Greeks.